 Reservations: (352) 597-8484.
 Weekiwachee.com

-Other kayak and SUP rental companies operate outside the park and so paddlers launch downstream paddle against the current to experience the most beautiful sections of the river.
+Other kayak and SUP rental companies operate outside the park and so paddlers launch downstream and paddle against the current to experience the most beautiful sections of the river.
 (Obviously, paddling against the current is hard work and these kayakers are not likely to make it all the way into the pristine sections of the run in the state park.)

 The mermaids of Weeki Wachee